baoxinchen/baoxinchen.github.io/README.md

 # Personal webpage
-This is an axample of static website project for GitHub horst.
+This is an axample of static website project for GitHub Page.
 If you want to use this project to build your website, please modify "data.js" only.
 # View this website at
 https://baoxinchen.github.io/baoxinchen/